Connie-cloud-svg/Introduction-to-AI-concepts/README.md

 ---

 #### How to Enroll in a Machine Learning Course.
-Use some of the links below to a machine learning course level of your choice:
+Use some of the links below to a machine learning course level of your choice;
 - [Udemy](https://www.udemy.com)
 - [DataCamp](https://www.datacamp.com)
 - [Coursera](https://www.coursera.org/courses?query=free&skills=Machine%20Learning)